 CASH PAYMENT.
 If you have elected a direct cash payment, it will be direct deposited by ACH into your bank account on record with Pension Fund, unless you elect for the distribution to be sent to you by check.
 You must be an owner of the bank account to which distributions are direct deposited.
-Pension Fund cannot remit payments to a third party such as a title company, or to accounts held in another person's name.
-If you do not have a bank account on record, complete the following information and attach a "void" check to this Application:
+Pension Fund cannot remit payments to a third party such as a title company, or

-Name of Bank
+Name of Bank \\\\\